digital-asset/daml-platform-observability-example/README.md

 The project is self contained:  providing load generations scripts to generate the metrics that are collected for display in the Grafana  dashboards.

-This project is provided for illustrative purposes so additional hardening is needed for production use.
+This project is provided for illustrative purposes and local use only.
 The samples have been tested on MacOS and Linux -- some Docker images may not be available for Windows.
 This repository does not accept Pull Requests at the moment.

 ## License